karimramyaziz/website/content/about.en.md

   <figcaption>[Myself in the Swiss Alps]</figcaption>
 </figure>

-I'm a mathematics and physics student at Boston University.
-This site is where I keep course notes, write up problems I find interesting, and post projects as I work on them.
+I am an Egyptian mathematics and physics student at Boston University.
+I am also an amateur pianist, composer, and chess player.

-Most of what's here started as handwritten notes or LaTeX I didn't want to lose — I'm rebuilding it as I go, so expect gaps.
-If something looks wrong or incomplete, that's usually because it is.
+This site is a place to keep track of projects I am working on, and to post some of my notes.

 Browse notes and projects under [Mathematics](math.html) or [Physics](physics.html), or see my [CV](cv.html).